The Impact of COVID-19 on healthcare systems – Part 1 The current reality

 In part 2, we review how to build your Post-COVID-19 growth strategy around.

-As a leader, keeping up morale and helping staff with their anxiety is a newfound skill.
-Managing their fear is a major challenge
+As a leader, maintaining morale and helping staff with their anxiety is a newfound skill.
+Managing their fear is a major challenge.

 “Every time you walk into the hospital the fear is palpable.
 With everyone wearing masks there are no smiles, just fear in their eyes.